 Follow the story of three friends who took on the incredible Mongol Rally in 2016 for NASS.

 Kathy Miller, Chair of NASS Woking and Weybridge, tackled the 50km Thames Path Challenge for NASS, and shares here inspirational story.

 Marek completed his first Ironman event for NASS after a long and often painful route to diagnosis.
 You can read his amazing story here.

 Mark Rickaby, director of South West accountancy firm Sunflower Accounts Ltd, took the plunge into the icy waters off the UK to raise funds for NASS as he was diagnosed with AS in 2007.

 Jane Leach firmly believed that exercise would improve her life with AS.
 She had suffered with back pain for 20 years before she took up running, a decision that changed her life.
-Now in 2015 she is taking on two and a half marathons to support NASS and everyone living with AS.
+Now she is taking on two and a half marathons to support NASS and everyone living with AS.